petrnymsa/jdog/docs/source/pages/extending.rst

 Each **placeholder** is represented by some subclass of :class:`~jdog.placeholder.placeholder.Placeholder` class.

-Especially will come handy `~jdog.placeholder.placeholder.FuncPlaceholder` which can be easily used to introduce new placeholders.
+Especially comes handy :class:`~jdog.placeholder.placeholder.FuncPlaceholder` which can be easily used to introduce new placeholders.
-Of course it is possible to subclass :class:`~jdog.placeholder.placeholder.Placeholder`.

 So, how to add a new placeholder?
 =================================